Laiteux/Milky/README.md

 Yes you can contribute, satisfying everyone needs is my main goal for this library.

-Any idea, feature, request, suggestion or anything else ?
+Any idea, feature, request, suggestion or anything else?
 Feel free to contact [Laiteux#1337](https://discordapp.com/users/551547196047360020) on Discord.

-You're welcome !
+You're welcome!